Configure AD (Active Directory) Polices

 Info

-Keep in mind that the device Profile default policy will be primary for any user who is member of a group that does not yet have an assigned policy via the Persona.
+Keep in mind that the device profile default policy will be the primary policy for any user who is a member of a group that does not yet have an assigned policy via the Persona.

 Create Persona

-Now that we have configured Device Profiles to allow user based polices, we will need to create a Persona which defines how ScoutDNS applies group-based policies.
+Now that we have configured device profiles to allow user-based policies, we need to create a Persona, which defines how ScoutDNS applies group-based policies.

 New Persona